-The setup and use of a machine follows a transaction style.
-Once the machine has been setup, the full cycle can be completed (committed).
-But if a robot desires, it can cancel the production on the machine, unless the intermediate product has already been fed into the machine.4 Canceling will invalidate any additional bases that have been taken to the machine.
+The preparation and use of a machine follows a transaction style.
+Once the machine has been prepared, the full cycle can be completed (committed).
 There may be only one transaction running at a time.
-If a second setup is performed without canceling the first the machine will be temporarily broken (cf. Section 5.7.2).
+If a second preparation is performed the machine will be temporarily broken (cf. Section 5.7.2).